Back-to-School Prep Guide

 - Keep it low-key — middle schoolers do not want a dino or butterfly on their stuff

-The Middle School Label Pack is designed for exactly this stage.
-Practical, durable, and age-appropriate — no cartoon animals required, but cute, more mature patterns they’ll love!
+The Middle School Label Pack is designed for exactly this stage: practical, durable, and age-appropriate, with cute, more mature patterns they'll actually love.

 Can I write on labels myself, or do they need to be printed?